team-mariners/hungrydb/README.md

 ![travis build status](https://travis-ci.org/team-mariners/hungrydb.svg?branch=master)

 To set up the project, you can follow the installation guide on [GoRails](https://gorails.com/setup/) to intall Ruby on Rails first.
-The following set up guide is based on **Mac OS**.
-It includes additional set up information other that the summary from the guide by GoRails.
+The following set up guide is based on **macOS**.
+It includes additional set up information other than the summary of the guide by GoRails.

 See the live application [here](http://hungrydb.herokuapp.com)!